DongNan-ML/omal_/README.md

 ## Datasets

-The datasets used in this study are all publicly available, and we have put their raw data into the Datasets folder.
+The datasets used in this study are all publicly available.
 The citations of the datasets are listed under the Datasets folder.

 ## LCMD

 - This repository contains the implementation of the comparison method LCMD method (version 3) from https://github.com/dholzmueller/bmdal_reg with the DOI number: 10.18419/darus-807

-- License: (Copied from the original readme) This source code is licensed under the Apache 2.0 license.
+- License: (Copied from the original LCMD readme) This source code is licensed under the Apache 2.0 license.
 However, the implementation of the acs-rf-hyper kernel transformation in `bmdal/features.py` is adapted from the source code at [https://github.com/rpinsler/active-bayesian-coresets](https://github.com/rpinsler/active-bayesian-coresets), which comes with its own (non-commercial) license.
 Please respect this license when using the acs-rf-hyper transformation directly from `bmdal/features.py` or indirectly through the interface provided at `bmdal/algorithms.py`.

 ## License